Customer leads from your commercial marketplace offer

 The customer's information is sent via multiple fields.
 The following example shows the customer information that's contained in a lead:

 - Title: CTO

 Not all the data in the previous example is always available for each lead.
-Because you'll get leads from multiple steps as mentioned in the Customer Leads section, the best way to handle the leads is to de-duplicate the records and personalize the follow-ups.
-This way each customer is getting an appropriate message, and you're creating a unique relationship.
+Because you'll get leads from multiple steps as mentioned in the "Generate customer leads" section, the best way to handle the leads is to de-duplicate the records and personalize the follow-ups.
+This way each customer gets an appropriate message, and you create a unique relationship.